Update 2018: The cheapest ENC28J60 board I now could find is 2.25 Euro, the cheapest W5500 is 2.70 euro.

 The use of the proper CS pin is depending on what library one uses for the ENC28J60.

-The reason for this change is to be able to use the Ethercard together with an SD card.
+The reason for this change from 10 to 8 is to be able to use the Ethercard together with an SD card.

 If you buy a module, rather than a shield, it is very easy to determine what chipselect pin you want to use.
 If you use the older EtherShield library, use pin 10 as CS, if you use the somewhat newer Ethercard library, use pin 8.